benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         "coin bag full only resets when the text is actually visible", "anti fling is in safety",
         "underground safe mode is in safety",
-        "pc and phone picker keeps the device drawings" }
+        "pc and phone picker keeps the device drawings", "phone menu is smaller and uses the same left-sidebar layout as pc", "phone pages scroll so the full mod list still fits", "pick up gun now returns after task.wait(0.001)", "added Nvis",
+        "added 0 Grab using GrabParts / DragPart / DragAttach",
+        "added Grab No Fall with an invisible ground hitbox while walk and jump stay enabled", "Aim Bot now targets the alive player with Knife", "Aim Bot equips Gun, aims, shoots, then unequips it" }

     for _, text in ipairs(updatesList) do